Pilatus PC-12: Military operations

 The PC-12 is Pilatus' first aircraft directed principally at the civil market.
 Despite the company historically being a military-oriented supplier, military sales for the type were considered a low priority during the early stages of development.

 The U-28A Draco is the United States Air Force variant of the PC-12 for intratheater support of special operations forces performing the role of intelligence, surveillance, and reconnaissance (ISR).
 The U-28A is operated by the 319th Special Operations Squadron, stationed at Hurlburt Field, Florida, at the headquarters of the Air Force Special Operations Command.
 The 34th Special Operations Squadron was activated on 9 April 2010 as the second U-28A unit at Hurlburt Field.
 Both squadrons operate as part of the 1st Special Operations Wing/ 1st Special Operations Group at Hurlburt Field.
 The U-28A is also operated by the 318th Special Operations Squadron and the 310th Special Operations Squadron as part of the 27th Special Operations Wing at Cannon Air Force Base, New Mexico.
 In May 2019 the Air Force officially approved the use of the name 'Draco' for the aircraft.

 In August 2022, U.S. Special Operations Command announced it had selected the AT-802U Sky Warden for its Armed Overwatch program.
 The intent is for them to perform ISR and strike missions in uncontested airspace while operating from austere airfields.
 The Sky Warden will take over combat missions from the U-28A, as it is an aging and expensive aircraft that requires specialized equipment and training to maintain; it will however continue to provide ISR for operations like search and rescue and humanitarian relief after the Sky Warden is delivered.

-The Finnish Air Force selected the PC-12 NG in 2009 to replace the service's Piper Chieftains and Valmet Redigos in a liaison role.
+The Finnish Air Force selected the PC-12 NG in 2009 to replace the service's Piper Chieftains and Valmet L-90 Redigos in a liaison role.
 The aircraft were handed over to the Air Force in 2010.
 Six PC-12s are in service with the Finnish Air Force.